pastleo/CoursePickingHelper/README.md

 #### 4101040018 資工三 王建舜：

 By writing this program, I’ve learn a lot from it.
-I feel I have made progress on my program designing techniques.
+I feel I have made progress on my GUI program designing techniques.
 Most important of all, my partner use GitHub to deal with version control.
 I would have liked to learn Git for a long time, but I don’t know how to learn this skill.
 My partner taught me patiently, and finally I do know the most basic part of Git.
 I’m really appreciated of his teaching.